The Top 10 Processes for HR Automation

 8. Training requests

-When HR management implements automation, employees can self-manage their training requests.
+When HR management implements automated HR, employees can self-manage their training requests.
 Employees may be allowed to apply for particular training courses on the HR system.
 HR departments can create workflows so that the details of the training are added to the employee’s record when he or she completes it.

 9. Safety Hazard/Incidents